Katson-com/docs/docs/centralq-chat/telemetry.md

 ### <a id="AL0064UUV"></a>AL0064UUV - New Url Version Uploaded
 This event is triggered when a user uploaded a new url version, allowing us to understand user engagement.

+### <a id="AL0065PKF"></a>AL0065PKF - No Permission to Manage Private Data
+This event is triggered when a user tries to manage private data without permission.

 ## WebApp Telemetry Events